 previously reviewed Happy Are Those Who Mourn there is the presence of a malevolent ghost.
 This time, however, there is not a murder in a locked room but a naval officer who seemingly vanishes from a locked room.
-Compounding the mystery are two additional disappearances of naval officers who were cronies of a martinet of a commanding officer who was terrorizing and intimidating the crew of the USS Langley a series of that only succeeded in breaking down all morale.
-The crew believes that all those who vanished were killed and tossed overboard.
-Strange manifestations and creepy events especially among the women's quarters lead some of the more superstitious crew members to think that "Digby" Hoy, the vanished officer, is haunting the ship.
+Compounding the mystery are two additional disappearances of naval officers, cronies of a martinet of a commanding officer whose terrorizing and intimidation of the USS Langley crew led to a breakdown in morale.
+The crew believes that the vanished men were killed and tossed overboard.
+Strange manifestations and creepy events especially among the women's quarters lead some of the more superstitious crew members to think that "Digby" Hoy, the most recent of the missing officers, is haunting the ship.
 Like the other book The Bishop at Sea is less a mystery novel than it is a sounding board for Greeley to discuss sociopolitical issues.
 In this case, the major issue is the role of women in the military.

 Frustratingly, the mystery aspects become less and less important to the book as Blackie gets closer to the heart of the evil on board the carrier.
 The locked room is presented as puzzling but the solution is prosaic.
 The ghost is not at all a ghost.
 The disappearances are not disappearances.
 Greeley alludes to Chesterton's "The Invisible Man" repeatedly with teasing references to the crew to look for the mailman on board the aircraft which automatically telegraphs the solution to one that will involve disguise of some sort.